Fighting Climate Change With Food

 5. Get your hands dirty and plant a fruit tree, with help from Social Farms and Gardens.

 Community orchards are a great way to provide fruit for the whole community, eat nutritiously, and reduce your carbon footprint by eating locally.
-Orchards can also become habitat for wildlife and a vital site for beehives.
+Orchards can also become habitat for wildlife and a vital site for beehives, improving local biodiversity and climate resiliency.

 Global Actions